yangyutu/EssentialMath/README.md

 # Essentials of Mathematical Methods
 ## About
 This repo contains my online evolving book **Essentials of Mathematical Methods: Foundations, Principles, and Algorithms**.
-This book surveys fundamental results in major branches of applied mathematics, with emphasized applications in **stochastic system modeling, statistical learning, and optimal decision-making**.
+This book surveys fundamental results in major branches of applied mathematics, with emphasized applications in **stochastic system modeling, statistical learning, and optimal decision-making**. \
+The book takes an approach that resembles many math and CS theory textbooks.
+Each section starts with basic concepts, motivations and definitions, then important properties in Lemma, Theorem, and Corollary (with proof), and then computational procedures summarized in Methods and Algorithms.
+I believe this approach can help distinguish different concepts and state important results in a clean and organized manner. \
+I am hoping this book can be beneficial to you, either you are preparing for interviews or you are doing machine learning applications and research.

 [中文简介](https://github.com/yangyutu/EssentialMath/blob/master/introductionChinese.md)

-This book will be free of charge.
+This book is **free**.
 You can support me by purchasing it from [LeanPub](https://leanpub.com/essentialmathematicalmethods).
 If you have any questions or suggestions, you can create a pull request or send me an email at yangyutu123@gmail.com
 <p align="center">
 <img src="./bookCoverLeanpub.PNG" width="360" height="500">
 </p>

+## Middle/Long term plan
+The long term goal is to build a comprehensive, interactive electronic book that is handy to students, teachers, researchers, and practitioners who are passionate about mathematical modeling, artificial intelligence and machine learning.

+Currently I am working on several **mid-term** items:
+* Add more diagrams, figures, and examples to demonstrate the intuition and application.
+* Organize implementations for core algorithms.
+* Create a new Part "Deep Learning Methods" (now it is a lengthy chapter under the Part Statistical Learning Methods), devoted to deep learning fundamentals and its applications in computer vision, time series, recommender, and NLP.

+**Long term** detailed action items:
+* Create an interactive electronic book that can host dynamic visuals and short video tuturials for key parts.

 ## Downloads
 ### Whole book